Save time, stress & money.

 Like we said, there are innumerable reasons for a Spain stag do.
 If we had to narrow it down to just three, though, they'd be…

 Unsurprisingly, for stag weekends, Spain's capital is a top choice.
 Madrid is classic, cool, and very, very sexy.
 It’s one of the richest cities in Europe, home to one of the most successful football teams in the world, and the nightlife is scorching.
-Barcelona, our best selling Spanish stag do destination and top beach city in the world, is famed for a wild and immersive nightlife.
+Barcelona, our best selling Spanish stag do destination and the best beach city in the world, is famed for a wild and immersive nightlife.
 Swinging between the burning hot strip dinners to the ice cold ice bars, you and the lads are guaranteed a stag weekend you'll never forget.

 When you and the lads are looking to celebrate your mate's impending nuptials with an all-out, full throttle stag night, Spain has more than a few cities that will keep you all partying well into the next day... before a quick siesta, and then starting the party all over again!
 Ibiza is, hands down, one of the best party cities on the planet.
 With more than 50 beaches and the world's biggest superclub, it's the most hedonistic, explosive city in Europe.
 Infamous Magaluf, favourite of lads looking for a brilliant value and riotous night out, isn't exactly lagging behind the legendary Ibiza, either.
 And Benidorm has embraced the British party scene with open arms, whilst keeping the searing heats and stunning beaches of Spain!

 Don't think a Spain stag do is limited to pounding back the shots in nightclubs; there are plenty of options for a more laid back stag party to enjoy.
 Marbella has its share of world famous clubs - it does a particularly good line in foam and champagne parties - but by day it's the home of the rich and famous, all VIPs, yachts and designer stores, giving you and the lads the chance to rub elbows with celebrities.
 Valencia is all class and style.
 You've still got the chance to enjoy a vibrant and energetic nightlife, but as Spain's third largest city it has a lot to offer by day as well.
-And if you and the lads are over the all night clubbing scene, and want a little sophistication and luxury?
-La Manga, home of relaxation, leisure, and a lot of golf, might just be the place for your stag weekend in Spain.

 Aside from relaxing with a glass of sangria, partying in the clubs, and lounging on the beaches?
 There's also a literally staggering range of water sports around, from banana boats to cruises to scuba diving to white water rafts, to pretty much everything else you can do on water.
 And, unlike British seas, you won't come out with frostbite in unfortunate places.
 If you’d rather stay on dry land, there’s also world class football, parasailing, beer bikes, theme parks, golf and all of the traditional stag favourites… along with a whole lot more.